There are a large number of

 - M

-literally until a second occurrence of the character is found.
-For the sake
+second occurrence of the character is found.
+For the sake of

-of compatibility with earlier versions, there are currently no characters
+compatibility with earlier versions, there are currently no

-causes all characters between matching apostrophes to be taken literally
+between matching apostrophes to be taken literally (even backslash).

 - Q